aorvieto/CondorTutorial/README.md

 4) Log out and back into condor.
     1) Open a terminal
     2) git clone this repo
-    3) Now open the folder using the `Open' command in VScode.
+    3) Now open the folder using the `Open` command in VScode.
 You should see this folder there.

 5) Create a nice environment
     1) `conda create -n test python=3.12` or your preferred python version.